 What should I receive at my food bank appointment?

-1 cooking mix or dry soup or oatmeal
+– One cooking mix or dry soup

 You can request the following items and they will be provided if available.
 Please keep in mind we can only share what has been donated to Winnipeg Harvest.

-- Feminine hygiene
+- Feminine hygiene products

 - Birthday cake

-- Pet food: dog & cat food
+- Dog and cat food